-National healthcare leaders recently called for booster doses of the Pfizer-BioNTech COVID-19 vaccine for some individuals.
+National healthcare leaders recently called for booster doses of the Pfizer, Moderna, and Johnson & Johnson COVID-19 vaccines for some individuals.
 Does that mean the vaccine isn’t doing its job?

 Not at all, said Kristin Dascomb, MD, an Infectious Diseases physician and the Medical Director for Employee Health at Intermountain Healthcare.
 “We have full confidence that the vaccines work.
 If you look at the data, you’ll see that people who are vaccinated are significantly less likely to develop severe disease, be hospitalized, or die.”